smackysnacks/pam_ldapdb/README.md

 ## Troubleshooting
 ### SELinux
-If your system is running SELinux, you will need to write the following policies:
+If your system is running SELinux, you may need to enable the following booleans:

     # setsebool -P nis_enabled 1
     # setsebool -P authlogin_nsswitch_use_ldap 1